juanmanzanero/OpenMP-MPI-training/MPI/theory/02-basic_send_receive/README.md

 }
 ```
 This is easy for 2 processes, but impossible for general cases.
 This is why we need non-blocking MPI send/receive.

+## About differences between C and FORTRAN

+All MPI routines in Fortran (except for `mpi_wtime` and `mpi_wtick`) have an additional argument `ierr` at the end of the argument list. `ierr` is an integer and has the same meaning as the return value of the routine in C. In Fortran, MPI routines are subroutines, and are invoked with the call statement.

+All MPI objects (e.g., `MPI_Datatype`, `MPI_Comm`) are of type `integer` in Fortran.

 ## About message priority